p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 ---
 title: "Spring Boot on Kubernetes"
 date: 2019-09-03T14:24:06-06:00
-draft: true
+draft: false
 ---

 I deployed PKS using a [simple pipeline](https://github.com/p-ssanders/simple-pipelines/tree/master/sandbox/install-pks), and I even created a cluster, but then I kind of didn't know what to do.

-> I guess I should deploy an app?
+I guess I should deploy an app?

 I had a simple Spring Boot-based web app called [slack-talkers](https://github.com/p-ssanders/slack-talkers) that worked fine, and didn't have any external dependencies, so it seemed like a good candidate.